yashsinha1611/sfdocs_Build_AI/docs/Integrations/plugin/configUpdate.md

     **b.
 From agent configuration dialogue box.**

-      &nbsp;&nbsp;&nbsp;&nbsp;Using this user can apply a bundle for multiple instances under a single application.
+      Using this user can apply a bundle for multiple instances under a single application.

     **Steps:**
     - Click on three dots under the action tab on the Application page.